jonahgraham/EASE-Python-Examples/README.md

 By default, EASE will use Python off your System Path.
 If you need to specify a different Python, you can change this in Preferences->Scripting->Python Scripting->Python location.

+Optionally, you can configure the PyDev interpreter to point to the same version of Python (for file editing).